 - 1. Students who are members of UGA Dance Company may earn credit in DANC 2250, 3250 and/or 4250, with 1 credit hour in each semester.
 Students who perform in 3 or more pieces in the spring semester have the option to enroll for 2 credit hours. - 2.
-Students cast in a piece of faculty choreography in a role that demands no prior technical training may earn credit in DANC 1250.
+Students cast in faculty or guest choreography in a role that demands no prior technical training may earn credit in DANC 1250.
 DANC 1250 Performance Company credit hours cannot be applied toward the "Major Electives" in the dance major program. - 3.
-Performance credits will be counted as Dance "Major Electives" in the degree requirements.
+Dance major requirements include an option of 4 performance credits (or technique).
+Any additional performance credits will be counted as Dance "Major Electives" in the degree requirements.